A globally stable self-similar blowup profile in energy supercritical Yang-Mills theory: Introduction

 Thus, the equation is subcritical if $n\leq 3$, critical if $n=4$ and supercritical for $n\geq 5$.
-According to classification into criticality class \cite{klainerman2000pde}, the global behaviour of solutions to the Cauchy problem for Eq. \eqref{YMEq} is expected to depend on the space dimension $n$.
+According to classification into criticality class \cite{MR1826256}, the global behaviour of solutions to the Cauchy problem for \Cref{YMEq} is expected to depend on the space dimension $n$.

 In the physical dimension $n=3$, the Yang-Mills equation exhibits no singularities.
-An early global existence result in the temporal gauge was shown by Eardley and Moncrief \cite{MR649158, MR649159} for data in Sobolev spaces without symmetry or smallness assumptions.
-An alternative approach of Klainerman and Machedon \cite{MR1338675} allowed them to lower regularity and prove this result in the energy space.
-Local well-posedness exclusively in the temporal gauge for small data below the energy norm was given by Tao \cite{MR1964470}.
-For related results in the Lorenz gauge see e.g. Tesfahun \cite{MR3385623, MR3439099}, Selberg and Tesfahun \cite{MR3519539}.
-A novel proof for local and global well-posedness in the energy norm that pursues a robust approach to the gauge choice was presented in a work by Oh \cite{MR3190112, MR3357182}.
-Lately, the techniques of Oh and Tataru \cite{MR3907955} allowed them to give an alternative proof of local well-posedness in the temporal gauge without smallness assumptions.
+An early global existence result in the temporal gauge was shown by D. Eardley and V. Moncrief \cite{MR649158}, \cite{MR649159} for data in Sobolev spaces without symmetry or smallness assumptions.
+An alternative approach of S. Klainerman and M. Machedon \cite{MR1338675} allowed them to lower regularity and prove this result in the energy space.
+Local well-posedness exclusively in the temporal gauge for small data below the energy norm was given by T. Tao \cite{MR1964470}.
+For related results in the Lorenz gauge see e.g. A. Tesfahun \cite{MR3385623}, \cite{MR3439099}, S. Selberg and A. Tesfahun \cite{MR3519539}.
+A novel proof for local and global well-posedness in the energy norm that pursues a robust approach to the gauge choice was presented in a work by S.-J. Oh \cite{MR3190112}, \cite{MR3357182}.
+Lately, the techniques of S.-J. Oh and D. Tataru \cite{MR3907955} allowed them to give an alternative proof of local well-posedness in the temporal gauge without smallness assumptions.